Soka Gakkai International

 Even what may seem at first sight to be an intensely negative situation--a difficult relationship, financial woes or poor health--can serve as an opportunity for the creation of positive value.
 A lifelong commitment to justice, for example, may arise from an early experience of having been wronged.

 Buddhist practice enhances our ability to see those possibilities, as well as the vitality, wisdom and persistence to realize them.
 Because we live our lives within networks of interrelatedness and interdependence, the positive value we create for ourselves is communicated and shared with others.
-Thus, what started out as the inner determination of one individual to transform their circumstances can encourage, inspire and create lasting value within society.
+Thus, what started out as the inner determination of one individual to transform their circumstances can encourage, inspire and create lasting value within society. related article Youthfulness Buddhism squarely faces the reality of the "four sufferings" of birth, aging, sickness and death, but as SGI President Daisaku Ikeda comments, "There are certainly many people who, as they age, become increasingly vigorous and energetic."

 This same progression--from the inner life of the individual to the larger human community--is seen in Makiguchi's ordering of what he saw as the essential categories of value: beauty, gain and good.
 Beauty indicates esthetic value, the positive sensory response evoked by that which we recognize as "beautiful."
 Gain is what we find rewarding, in the broadest, most holistic sense; it includes but is not limited to the material conditions that make life more convenient and comfortable.
 Good is that which enhances and extends the well-being of an entire human community, making it a better and more just place for people to live.